-Assuming the navigational servitude would not preclude a Fifth Amendment taking, additional analysis becomes necessary.
-A taking can occur in a variety of manners and a ban on leasing or permitting, and thus potential drilling, like other forms of government regulation, could arguably constitute a taking.
-Generally, for a court to find a regulatory taking, the regulation must result in a sufficient deprivation of property interests.
-The extent and nature of regulation necessary to establish a taking under these circumstances is, however, debatable.
-As stated in the Supreme Court's Penn Central decision, these determinations are generally to be made on a case-by-case basis focused on analysis of several particularly significant factors, namely the nature of the government action, the economic impact of that action, and the "extent to which the regulation has interfered with distinct investment-backed expectations" In addition, it would appear that, generally, the economic impact and interference with investment-backed expectations must be severe for regulation to constitute a taking.
+impairment of property interests.82 The extent and nature of regulation necessary to establish a taking under these circumstances is, however, debatable.83 As stated in the Supreme Court's Penn Central decision, these determinations are generally to be made on a case-by-case basis focused on analysis of several particularly significant factors, namely the nature of the government action, the economic impact of that action, and the "extent to which the regulation has interfered with distinct investment-backed expectations"84 In addition, it would appear that, generally, the economic impact and interference with investment-backed expectations must be severe for regulation to constitute a taking.85

 Takings analysis in this particular context is complicated by the numerous entities with existing property rights in Great Lakes oil and gas resources: the current leaseholders, who may or may not be presently engaged in drilling; and the states themselves.
-A person who acquired a lease prior to the enactment of the federal ban has obtained a right, as expressed in the lease, that is considered property for Fifth Amendment purposes.
-Assuming that the navigational servitude does not preclude a taking, a total ban on drilling, which would effectively render an oil and gas lease valueless, might constitute a taking as, in general, the more narrow the property right held, the easier it is to prove that a taking has occurred.
+A person who acquired a lease prior to the enactment of the federal ban has obtained a right, as expressed in the lease, that is considered property for Fifth Amendment purposes.86 Assuming that the navigational servitude does not preclude a taking, a total ban on drilling, which would effectively render an oil and gas lease valueless, might constitute a taking as, in general, the more narrow the property right held, the easier it is to prove that a taking has occurred.